-Jo Caust Arts was established in 2011 to capitalise on the extensive experience of our principal, Dr Josephine Caust, who has worked exclusively in the arts sector since 1972.
+Jo Caust Arts was established in 2011 to capitalise on the extensive experience of our principal, Dr Josephine Caust, who has worked exclusively in the arts sector throughout her career.
 We provide specialist consulting services in areas where Dr Caust has personal expertise.

 We understand artistic leadership and creativity, and how art is practised and managed in different artforms, different cultures and in an increasingly global world.

 Our personal approach has led to an extensive international network and lasting relationships.

 Our Principal, Dr Caust, holds a Bachelor of Arts in drama from Flinders University South Australia, a Graduate Diploma in Arts Administration from City University London, a Master of Arts in Communication Studies from the University of South Australia, and a PhD in Arts Leadership from the University of South Australia.

 In 1982 Dr Caust directed the Women and Arts Festival in New South Wales, Australia, with over 2000 events throughout the state.
 Dr Caust then joined the Australia Council as Deputy Director of the Theatre Board.
 She later became Deputy CEO of the South Australian Department of Arts and was Director of Arts Development.

 In the not for profit sector Dr Caust held the position of Program Director at Arts Access Society in Melbourne where she organised arts programs for disabled and disadvantaged people.

 In 1995 Dr Caust began her own consultancy business, Jo Caust and Associates, supporting government, arts organizations and arts projects, and developing curricula for arts training programs in Australia and Asia.